claudiaesteves/claudiaesteves.github.io/_pages/about.md

   - /about.html
 ---

-About Me
+<h3>About Me</h3>

-Hi, my name es Claudia Esteves and I am a research faculty member at the Department of Mathematics ([DEMAT-UG](http://www.demat.ugto.mx/)) of the Universidad de Guanajuato in Guanajuato, Gto., México.
-I received a M.Sc. degree in Informatics from the [Université Toulouse III](https://www.univ-tlse3.fr/) and a Ph.D. degree in Robotics from the [INP-T](https://www.inp-toulouse.fr/fr/index.html), at [LAAS-CNRS](https://www.laas.fr) in Toulouse, France in 2003 and 2007, respectively.
+Hi, my name es Claudia Esteves and I am a full-time professor at the Department of Mathematics ([DEMAT-UG](http://www.demat.ugto.mx/)) of the Universidad de Guanajuato in Guanajuato, Gto., México.
+I received a M.Sc. in Informatics from the [Université Toulouse III](https://www.univ-tlse3.fr/) and a Ph.D. in Robotics from the [INP-T](https://www.inp-toulouse.fr/fr/index.html), at [LAAS-CNRS](https://www.laas.fr) in Toulouse, France in 2003 and 2007, respectively.
 During my Ph.D.
 I worked on algorithms for the generation of antropomorphic movements with the [Gepetto Research Team](https://www.laas.fr/public/en/gepetto) under the supervision of [Dr. Jean-Paul Laumond](https://www.laas.fr/~jpl).
 My research interests are in the fields of Computer Graphics, Robotics and Visualization, particularty in applications to the analysis and automatic synthesis of human motion.
+I teach on the undegraduate programs in Mathematics and Computational Mathematics of DEMAT and on the graduate programs of [CIMAT](http://www.cimat.mx).

 <h3>News</h3>